 Ensuring the health and safety, well-being and professional development of the Company's people, investing in high-impact initiatives and developing strong, mutually beneficial relationships with stakeholders and Indigenous rights-holders are core to the Company's values.
-Operating with excellence ensures the safety, integrity and reliability of the Company's operations and assets, while creating a culture of inclusiveness attracts top talent and skill sets.
+Operating with excellence ensures the safety, integrity and reliability of the Company's operations and assets, while creating a culture of inclusiveness that attracts top talent and skill sets.

-The safety and protection of people, the environment and its assets is paramount to Gibson's definition of being a responsible business.
+The safety and protection of people, the environment and its assets are paramount to Gibson's definition of being a responsible business.
 Gibson is committed to continually improving its safety performance, enhancing its safety culture and promoting health and wellness, with the ultimate aspirational goal always being zero harm to people, the environment and assets.
-In 2023, as part of its perpetual focus on employee health and safety, Gibson continued its Mission Zero Program and continued to implement targeted safety campaigns and also updated its Eight Life Saving Rules to maintain alignment with industry best practices.
-The success of the Company's health and safety programs was reflected in Lost Time Injury Frequency and Recordable Vehicle Incident Frequency rates of 0 for both employees and contractors for the fourth year in a row.
-Gibson recorded 7.2 million hours without a lost time injury for its employee and contract workforce, placing the Company in an industry leading position in relation to its peers.
-The Company also achieved a Total Recordable Injury Frequency in 2023 of 0.43 for employees, maintaining its target of achieving top quartile employee safety performance among Canadian and U.S. midstream peers.
+In 2024, as part of its perpetual focus on employee health and safety, Gibson continued its Mission Zero Program and continued to implement targeted safety campaigns and communicate its Eight Life Saving Rules to maintain alignment with industry best practices.
+Gibson recorded 8.8 million hours without a lost time injury for its employee and contract workforce.

 To advance its social initiatives, the Company continued its commitment to contribute a minimum of \$1 million annually to the communities where its employees live and work as well as a continued focus on encouraging its employees to engage in volunteering and fundraising activities.
-As part of its annual community investment spending, Gibson contributed over \$1.6 million in 2023, with 95% of employees participating through employee giving and/or volunteering initiatives.
+As part of its annual community investment spending, Gibson contributed over \$1.5 million in 2024, with 94.3% of employees participating through employee giving and/or volunteering initiatives.

 Gibson is committed to building positive, long-term relationships with local communities and to establishing, maintaining and strengthening mutually beneficial relationships with Indigenous Peoples in Canada and their respective leadership and communities built on trust, respect and reconciliation.
-In 2023, the Company published its Indigenous Peoples Policy, which guides Gibson's relationships with Indigenous Peoples and outlines its responsibilities and commitments for embedding the principles of Truth and Reconciliation into its culture, decision-making and operational and business practices at all levels of the organization.
-Gibson also initiated a five-year, \$175,000 partnership with the Gord Downie & Chanie Wenjack Fund, which aims to build cultural understanding and create a path toward reconciliation between Indigenous and non-Indigenous peoples.
-In addition, the Company rolled out Indigenous Awareness Training for all employees and directors.
+In 2024, the Company finalized two Legacy Space rooms at the Calgary Head Office.
+These are safe, welcoming places dedicated in the Company's offices where conversations and education about Indigenous history and Gibson's collective journey towards reconciliation are encouraged and supported.
+Both rooms feature impactful art, imagery and stories from local Treaty 7 and Métis communities.
+Gibson also continued the five-year, \$175,000 partnership with the Gord Downie & Chanie Wenjack Fund, which aims to build cultural understanding and create a path toward reconciliation between Indigenous and non-Indigenous peoples.
+In addition, the Company announced its participation in the Partnership Accreditation in Indigenous Relations (PAIR) program by the Canadian Council for Indigenous Business at the PAIR Committed Level, which involves a phased approach over three years.
+Gibson also hosted its inaugural IPDP Day, offering Indigenous students a one-day experience to explore careers at a publicly traded energy company, network with senior leadership, and support the target of growing Gibson's Indigenous talent pipeline.

-Gibson also continues to integrate sustainability considerations into its procurement practices by conducting stewardship meetings with its top spend suppliers annually and including sustainability criteria in its supplier selection and due diligence processes.
-In 2023, the Company began an initial assessment of potential human rights and modern slavery risks in Gibson's supply chain, to proactively manage risks and stay ahead of legislative requirements under the Fighting Against Forced Labour and Child Labour in Supply Chains Act.
+Gibson also continues to integrate sustainability considerations into its procurement practices by conducting supplier forums with its top spend suppliers annually and including sustainability criteria in its supplier selection and due diligence processes.
+In 2024, the Company completed an initial assessment of potential human rights and modern slavery risks in Gibson's supply chain, to proactively manage risks and comply with the Fighting Against Forced Labour and Child Labour in Supply Chains Act.
+In 2024, the Company also published its inaugural Modern Slavery Report and conducted human rights training with key employees and suppliers.